nuagenetworks/vspkdoc/_sources/v6/nuvrsaddressrange.rst.txt

 ----------

-- ``ip_type``: The ip type of the address range, possible values are IPV4, IPV6 and DUALSTACK.
+- ``ip_type``: The IP type of the address range, possible values are IPV4, IPV6 and DUALSTACK.

 - ``last_updated_by``: ID of the user who last updated the object.